OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 The **Context** object also provides access to the [contentLanguage](/javascript/api/office/office.context#contentlanguage) and [displayLanguage](/javascript/api/office/office.context#displaylanguage) properties that let you determine the locale (language) used in the document or item, or by the Office application.
 The [roamingSettings](/javascript/api/office/office.context#roamingsettings) property lets you access the members of the [RoamingSettings](/javascript/api/office/office.context#roamingsettings) object, which stores settings specific to your add-in for individual users' mailboxes.
 Finally, the **Context** object provides a [ui](/javascript/api/office/office.context#ui) property that enables your add-in to launch pop-up dialogs.

 ## Document object

 **Applies to:** Content and task pane add-in types

 To interact with document data in Excel, PowerPoint, and Word, the API provides the [Document](/javascript/api/office/office.document) object.
-You can use `Document` object members to access data from the following ways:
+You can use `Document` object members to access data from the following ways.

 - Read and write to active selections in the form of text, contiguous cells (matrices), or tables.